-But while it’s easy to see the benefits of ecommerce, it’s not all plain sailing.
-Even with a great product and a whole lot of passion it’s easy to fall afoul in the increasingly cutthroat and competitive world of online retail.
+But while it’s easy to see the benefits of ecommerce, it’s not all smooth sailing.
+Even with a great product, efficient shipping, and a whole lot of passion it’s easy to fall afoul in the increasingly cutthroat and competitive world of online retail.
 If you have a new ecommerce business, or are in the process of setting one up, be sure to steer clear of these commonly encountered pitfalls…

 It’s easy to assume that any ecommerce platform is the right one for you, but this is a dangerous fallacy that could seriously hamper your business.

 What’s more, the right platform for you when you start up may not be the right platform for you a year or two down the line.
 Thus, it’s worth talking to a specialist about ecommerce migrations.

 They can help you to identify which platform is best for your unique needs and help you with the logistics of migrating your inventory to a new platform quickly and efficiently.
 Signs that you may have outgrown your ecommerce platform include;